 The side effects of good intentions and tolerance can be more suffering.
 We must let our hearts set our goals, but use the mind to pursue them.
-Our Editor-in-Chief reflects on rationality and the fallout of a TV-series.
+Our former Editor-in-Chief, reflecting on rationality and the fallout of a TV-series.
 Archive: This article was first published on October 1, 2012.

 The alternative industry: it doesn’t work and why it does